-Socorro has one designated historic district, the Rio Vista Center Historic District.
-This district encompasses a significant portion of land owned by the City and features the Rio Vista Bracero Reception Center and Cougar Park.
+Socorro has two designated historic districts.
+The Rio Vista Center Historic District encompasses a significant portion of land owned by the City and features the Rio Vista Bracero Reception Center and Cougar Park.
 The inclusion of these two facilities and open space emphasizes the City's commitment to blending historical preservation with community wellness and accessibility.
 The additional investment of implementing the Rio Vista Farm District Master plan warrants a review of the district boundaries to ensure adjacent private development constructed to protect the integrity of the historic nature of the area.